zeroamps/Tooling/Git/README.md

 `git rebase <branch>` from the current branch to the target (NOT leaving your history).

 `git merge <branch>` from the source branch to the current branch (leaving your history).
+`git merge --no-commit` prevents the MERGE COMMIT to occur.

 ***